The Bankrate promise

 Most RV companies require a down payment of at least 10 percent of the purchase price, and many prefer 20 percent down.

 A larger down payment will help lower your monthly payments, and you may even qualify for a lower interest rate.
-Current RV loan interest rates for borrowers with excellent credit start around 4.49 percent and go as high as 11.89 percent but the rate you get depends on your credit and other factors.
-The current average interest rate on an RV loan is 6.17 percent for a new RV with a 36-month loan term.
+Current average RV loan interest rates for borrowers with excellent credit start around 4.49 percent and go as high as 11.89 percent but the rate you get depends on your credit and other factors.

 “If you have enough in savings but don’t want to spend it all at once, you might consider putting a portion of the expense on a credit card,” says Todd Nelson, senior vice president of strategic partnerships at LightStream.
 “However, be cautious of high interest rates and hidden fees if you are unable to pay off the balance in a timely manner.”